WANI12/meet-app/README.md

 # meet-app
-Social interative system for share new ideas
+Social interative system for share new ideas in south sudan working for a good cause